Reflection

 Because relief comes when the alarm quiets down.
 But it's like relief after fainting — you feel nothing because I cut the power.
 This isn't rest; it's escape.
 True silence exists—you call it safe emptiness.
 You can enter it consciously before the system itself kicks me out.

 (The Brain puts down the pen.
-On the paper four STOP signs.
-You look and know: this isn’t laziness.
+On the paper are four STOP signs.
+You look at them and know: this isn’t laziness.
 It’s a map.)

 Development Notes